What is the purpose of a Consulting Engagement?

 This engagement helps the client be more efficient with personnel and resources in order to accomplish their goals.

 What is required by the Statements on Standards for Consulting Services (SSCS)?

-Competence; Due Professional Care; Planning; Supervision; Obtain Sufficient Data; Serve Client Interest; Agreement: Written or Oral; Communicate w/ Client; Objectivity NOT REQUIRED: Independence
+Competence, Due Professional Care, Planning, Supervision, Obtain Sufficient Data, Serve Client Interest, Agreement: Written or Oral, Communicate w/ Client, Objectivity